davicedraz/dojot-api-handler/README.md

 # dojot-api-handler

 This is a component that maps and lets you add the entire Dojot public API to your application.
+Take a look at http://www.dojot.com.br/

 ## How to Setup